lll-jy/cs3245-assign2/README.txt

 the product of document frequency of the word and the fixed document ID width plus one (the '\n' mark).

-An additional file named postings_summary.txt is generated during indexing, which keeps track of the length of each document.
+An additional file of sizes is generated during indexing, which keeps track of the length of each document.
 The format of this file is such that each line contains two number representing the document ID and length of the document respectively, separated by a white space, and each line is separated using a '\n'.

 1.4 Other notes (Remains the same as HW2)